AP Explains: Trump seizes on dubious Biden-Ukraine story

 Facebook spokesman Andy Stone announced on Twitter that the company was working to reduce the distribution of the article on its platform.

-On Wednesday afternoon, Twitter began banning its users from sharing links to the article in tweets and direct messages because it violated the company’s policy that prohibits hacked content.
+Twitter began banning its users from sharing links to the article in tweets and direct messages because it violated the company’s policy that prohibits hacked content.
+Twitter later changed its approach and allowed users to share links to the Post story.

-Republican lawmakers on Thursday announced plans to subpoena Twitter chief executive officer Jack Dorsey.
-Republican Sen. Ted Cruz of Texas, a member of the Senate Judiciary Committee, said it was imperative that Dorsey “come before this committee and the American people, and explain why Twitter is abusing their corporate power to silence the press and to cover up allegations of corruption.”

-Dorsey acknowledged on Twitter on Wednesday night that the company should have provided more context and information about its actions.

 WHAT’S THE POLITICAL IMPACT?

-With less than three weeks until Election Day and polls showing him trailing Biden, Trump appears to be returning to the subject of his opponent’s family to energize his base.
+With two weeks until Election Day and polls showing him trailing Biden, Trump appears to be returning to the subject of his opponent’s family to energize his base.

 But in an election dominated by concerns about the coronavirus pandemic, it’s less certain Trump’s strategy will appeal to the voters he needs to win back, including moderate Republicans and suburban women.